ibrahimkhalilsj/AdvSkip-GNN/README.md

-# Skip Connections and Training Cost Reduction: A Game Changer in  Graph Neural Networks
+# Skip Connections and Adversarial Training: A Game Changer in Graph Neural Networks Approach to Node Classification

-This repository contains a PyTorch implementation of "Skip Connections and Training Cost Reduction: A Game Changer in Graph Neural Networks".
+This repository contains a PyTorch implementation of "Skip Connections and Adversarial Training: A Game Changer in Graph Neural Networks Approach to Node Classification".

 ## Dependencies
 - CUDA 10.1